li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 Mexico, surveying household heads and members about their first and last trip to the US, as well as economic and demographic information.
-They then conduct the same survey in destination areas in the US, sampling migrants from the same communities they survey in Mexico but who have not returned to Mexico.
+They then conduct the same survey in destination areas in the US, sampling migrants from the same communities they surveyed in Mexico but who have not returned to Mexico.
 Thus, the sample of migrants includes residents in both Mexico and the US.